These holiday gift ideas for kids ages 5 and up include nifty things to play, do, read, and wear (NO video games or electronics!).

 GIFT IDEAS FOR KIDS: TO DO

 Mel Chemistry Ages 9-14.
 I just ordered this for my impossible-to-buy-for younger son.
 Your child gets a starter kit with chemistry supplies like beakers, flasks, and safety glasses, than 2-6 experiments a month.
 Starts at $34.90/month (you can cancel anytime).
+Update: We found these kits too challenging for my 9 year old, but older kids may enjoy them!

 Mail Order Mystery Ages 8-13.
 Pick from adventures like “Treasure Hunt!” and “The Enchanted Slumber” and your child will receive a mystery that unfolds in the mail, including letters, top-secret files, codes to crack, and maps.
 Check their FAQ section to find out which mysteries are geared toward which ages.
 We ordered “Spies, Lies, and Serious Bad Guys” last Christmas for my then-9-year-old, and it was a little too challenging for him (but the 13 year old enjoyed it!). $72-$84 for six weeks of mystery.